The Dean McGee Eye Institute and the Dean McGee Eye Institute Foundation are both 501(c)(3) organizations.

 DMEI ranks as one of the largest ophthalmology institutes in the United States and is one of only a small handful of institutions in the Southwest and Midwest offering a complete spectrum of subspecialty eye care for everything from tumors to macular degeneration.
-DMEI provides services for over 160,000 patient visits each year.
-Nearly 40% of those patients are from outside the Oklahoma City metro area.
-Although affiliated with the University of Oklahoma, the Institute itself receives no operational state funding and serves Oklahoma citizens through the provision of more than $1.1 million in indigent care annually (DMEI turns no patient away regardless of ability to pay).
+DMEI provides services for over 195,000 patient visits each year from all 77 Oklahoma counties and the surrounding region, and serving nearly 8,700 surgical patients annually in its femtosecond laser-equipped ambulatory surgery center.
+Although affiliated with the University of Oklahoma, the Institute itself receives no operational state funding and serves Oklahoma citizens through the provision of more than $1 million in indigent care annually (DMEI turns no patient away regardless of ability to pay).

 Physicians and basic scientists conduct an active program of research into the mechanisms and treatments of eye disease.
 Research is ongoing into problems of endophthalmitis, diabetic retinopathy, age-related macular degeneration, retinitis pigmentosa, intraocular tumors, mechanisms of retinal degeneration, glaucoma, retinopathy of prematurity, and inflammation and viral infections of the cornea.